Want to know more? — Subscribe

 1. IoT and IoMT

-The Internet of Things is nothing new, and collecting health data using an external device isn’t, either.
-But a growing telehealth market trend is about connecting more devices with a specific goal of improving health, such as glucose monitors, nutrition monitors, mobility data, etc.
+The Internet of Things is nothing new, and collecting health data using an external device isn't, either.
+However, a growing telehealth market trend is about connecting more devices with a specific goal of improving health, such as glucose monitors, nutrition monitors, mobility data, etc.

 It enables healthcare professionals to make better decisions using more accurate and up-to-date data.
 It’s not necessarily a new way to serve healthcare that Telemedicine purports to be, but rather an enhanced way of facilitating healthcare administration.